Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 - Marshall's games this season have gone over 57.5 points four of eight times.

-- Florida Atlantic's games have gone over 57.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 67.3, is 9.8 points greater than Saturday's over/under.

-- This contest's total is 16.2 points greater than the 41.3 these two squads combine to surrender per game this season.
+- Saturday's over/under is 9.8 points lower than the two team's combined 67.3 points per game average.

+- The 41.3 combined points per game that these two squads have allowed this season are 16.2 fewer than the 57.5 total in this contest.

 - Thundering Herd games this season feature an average total of 59.2 points, a number 1.7 points higher than Saturday's over/under.